 6. Shiplap with Built-In Storage for Small Entryways

-In small entryways, combining shiplap with built-in storage maximizes space while maintaining a clean, cohesive look.
+In small entryways, combining shiplap with built-in storage solutions maximizes space while maintaining a clean, cohesive look.
 A shiplap wall can frame a set of cubbies, shelves, or even a small bench, blending practicality with style.
 This is a great solution for busy households, as it keeps clutter contained while adding a polished design element to the entryway.
 White or light-colored shiplap keeps the area feeling open and inviting.

 7. Painted Shiplap in Bold Colors